michaelli00/MATH475/keypoints.md

 output: pdf_document
 ---

-# The Basics - Permutations, Combinations, and General Counting

 **$\mathbf{k}$-Permutation**: arrangement of $k$ elments from a set of $n$ elements $\quad \quad P(n, k) = \displaystyle \frac{n!}{(n-k)!}$

 **Permutation With Repetition**: Can permute each object type $a_i !$ times $\quad \quad \displaystyle {n \choose a_1, a_2, \ldots, a_k} = \frac{n!}{a_1! \cdots a_k!}$